explorable-viz/fluid/artifact-evaluation-response-2.md

 # Response to review comment @A7

 Many thanks again for your diligence and useful probing of our artifact.
-We have added a `README.md` with the information that was previously in the **Additional artifact description** section of `artifact-evaluation.md`, and where possible have placed any additional instructions there.
+We have added a `README.md` with the information that was previously in the **Additional artifact description** section of `artifact-evaluation.md`, and where possible have placed any additional instructions there. **Please note that in the final version of the paper, Fig. 16 is now Fig. 18, and the instructions below now refer to Fig. 18.**

 ## Questions pertaining to functionality of the artifact: